Milwaukee Astronomical Society

 On June 18th, the observatory was officially dedicated and over 100 members and guests came to the event, many of them from Chicago, Madison, and other outside areas.
 There was a picnic dinner and when it was finally dark enough for slides to be seen, Ed Halbach, who was President at the time, presided over the event.
 M. J. W. Phillips made the dedicatory address which included a brief history of the building, illustrated by lantern slides of the various stages of construction.
 The main address was by Charles Hetzer of the Yerkes Observatory.
 As the sky was clear, the rest of the evening was taken up observing with the 13 inch scope in the building and many other instruments belonging to the members which were scattered about the grounds.

-Cornelius M. Prinslow was appointed the first Observatory Director, responsible for distributing keys to the observing staff members and running the observatory properly.
+Cornelius M. Prinslow was appointed the first Observatory Director, responsible for distributing keys to the observatory staff members and running the observatory properly.
 But the observatory wasn't nearly done.
 For the next 3 years there would much more added to the observatory to maximize its functionality.

 Observatory in 1938.
 North Radio Mast Complete